 - Use platforms like LinkedIn and Twitter to connect with professionals, share insights, and stay updated on industry trends.

-- Reach out to professionals in your network for informational interviews or advice on finding job opportunities.
+- Contact professionals in your network for informational interviews or advice on finding job opportunities.

 - Gain experience and build your network by volunteering or taking on freelance medical writing projects.